 Price – Reclaimed lumber can be high-priced!

-From recycled glass to paper to plastic, we often assume that recycled materials are just supposed to be less expensive than newly manufactured ones.
+From recycled glass to paper to plastic, we often assume that recycled materials are supposed to be less expensive than newly manufactured ones.
 Unfortunately, reclaimed wood requires a significant investment of time and labor.
-Unless you are reclaiming the wood yourself, it often ends up costing more to use reclaimed wood than virgin timber.
+Unless you are reclaiming the wood yourself, it often costs more to use reclaimed wood than virgin timber.

 Conformity – Reclaimed Wood isn’t ideal for all projects.

-While reclaimed wood is ideal for specific rustic styles where imperfection is part of the design, it fares far worse for woodworking projects where consistency of the workpieces is paramount.
+While reclaimed wood is ideal for specific rustic styles where imperfection is part of the design, it fares far worse for woodworking projects where the workpieces’ consistency is paramount.
 If your woodworking project requires cutting precision beyond 1/16”, chances are reclaimed wood may cause more challenges than it is worth.
 New wood isn’t warped or irregularly cut.

 Quality – Old wood can have underlying issues with its quality.